myatktun/myatktun.github.io/_sources/Linux.rst

     * to use with cscope and ctags, run ``make tags`` and ``make cscope``
     * to use with LSP, run ``python scripts/clang-tools/gen_compile_commands.py``, pass ``--help`` argument for more info

+PIE
+---
+    * Position-Independent Executables, can be loaded anywhere in memory
+    * ASLR: Address Space Layout Randomisation, security feature that mitigates some attacks based on fixed addresses
+    * without PIE, ASLR can be applied for shared libraries, but not for executables
+    * SSP: Stack Smashing Protection, to ensure the parameter stack is not corrupted
+    * stack corruption can alter the return address of a function, transferring control to malicious code

+FFI
+---
+    * Foreign Function Interface, allows a program written in one language to call a program in another language
+    * Libffi provides to call functions specified by a call interface description at run time,
+    * it also provides a bridge between interpreters such as Perl, Python and shared library subroutines in C or C++

 `back to top <#linux>`_